 Our classrooms are all environments with multi-aged groups of children.
 At HMM, our multi-age classrooms are Primary (Pre-K and Kindergarten), Lower Elementary (Grades 1-2), Middle Elementary (Grades 3-4) and Upper Elementary (Grades 5-6).
 Maria Montessori grouped children according to general developmental levels which she called planes of development.

 Supposing I said there was a planet without schools or teachers, where study was unknown, and yet the inhabitants—doing nothing but living and walking about—came to know all things, to carry in their minds the whole of learning; would you not think I was romancing?
 Well, just this, which seems so fanciful as to be nothing but the invention of a fertile imagination, is a reality.
 It is the child's way of learning.
 This is the path he follows.
 He learns everything without knowing he is learning it, and in doing so he passes little by little from the unconscious to the conscious, treading always in the paths of joy and love.

 —Dr. Maria Montessori, MD

 Teachers take much care in arranging the classroom with opportunities for working alone, working with a partner, or working in a small group.
 Our classrooms are orderly and well-cared for by staff and children.
 Each classroom is well supplied with Montessori materials which are displayed for immediate use by members of the classroom community.
-Assistants are available as CMS allots them to us.
+Every classroom includes an assistant teacher.